ocaml/platform-blog/opam-2-2-0-alpha.md

 ## Recursive Pin

-Recursive pinning allows opam to lookup opam files in subdirectories in different ways:
+When installing or pinning a package using `opam install` or `opam pin`, opam normally only looks for opam files at the root of the installed package.
+With recursive pinning, you can now instruct opam to also look for `.opam` files in subdirectories, while maintaining the correct relationship between the `.opam` files and the package root for versioning and build purposes.

+Recursive pinning is used with the following options to `opam pin` and `opam install`:
-* `--recursive` option, opam goes through subdirectories to look for opam files and pin them to their respective subdirectories
+ * With `--recursive`, opam will look for `.opam` files recursively in all subdirectories.
-* `--subpath <path>` option, opam goes to the given subdirectory to find the opam file and pin the corresponding package to this subdirectory
-* These options can be combined
+  * With `--subpath <path>`, opam will only look for `.opam` files in the subdirectory `<path>`.

+The two options can be combined: for instance, if your opam packages are stored as a deep hierarchy in the `mylib` subdirectory of your project, give `opam pin . --recursive --subpath mylib` a try!

-You can use these options with `opam pin`, `opam install`, and ``opam remove`.
+You can use these options with `opam pin`, `opam install`, and `opam remove`.

 ```
 $ tree .